-Physical Requirement of the Profession: The cosmetology and barbering profession requires long hours and may be physically demanding.
+Physical Requirements of the Profession: The cosmetology and barbering profession requires long hours and may be physically demanding.
+You may be standing on your feet for long hours, bending over while performing services, focusing on a project for several hours in some instances.
+You will need finger dexterity.
 There are some physical ailments associated with this profession.
 They include Carpal-Tunnel Syndrome, which is the pinching of the nerves in your wrist, tendonitis, back strain, and muscle strain to name a few.
 More information on this subject can be obtained through your textbook.